mykaul/msgpack/spec.md

                                   data (cont.)                              |
     +--------+--------+--------+--------+--------+--------+--------+--------+

-    ext 8 stores an integer and a byte array whose length is upto (2^8)-1 bytes:
+    ext 8 stores an integer and a byte array whose length is up to (2^8)-1 bytes:
     +--------+--------+--------+========+
     |  0xc7  |XXXXXXXX|  type  |  data  |
     +--------+--------+--------+========+

-    ext 16 stores an integer and a byte array whose length is upto (2^16)-1 bytes:
+    ext 16 stores an integer and a byte array whose length is up to (2^16)-1 bytes:
     +--------+--------+--------+--------+========+
     |  0xc8  |YYYYYYYY|YYYYYYYY|  type  |  data  |
     +--------+--------+--------+--------+========+

-    ext 32 stores an integer and a byte array whose length is upto (2^32)-1 bytes:
+    ext 32 stores an integer and a byte array whose length is up to (2^32)-1 bytes:
     +--------+--------+--------+--------+--------+--------+========+
     |  0xc9  |ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|  type  |  data  |
     +--------+--------+--------+--------+--------+--------+========+